Tooth Colored Fillings in Broomall

 The best option for filling cavities used to be silver amalgam fillings.
 These were made up of a mixture of silver, copper, tin, and mercury, and were an improvement on every tooth repair option that had come before.
 However, they still presented many drawbacks.
 Amalgam fillings don’t bond to the teeth; they merely nestle into the existing openings, and more tooth material has to be removed to make sure these gaps are the right shape to hold them.
 Amalgam fillings also look dark and unsightly, much like the cavity they are meant to replace.
-To avoid the problems that come with a mouth full of older silver fillings, today dentists in Broomall offer a superior alternative: tooth colored composite fillings.
+To avoid the problems that come with a mouth full of older silver fillings, today Broomall Cosmetic Dentist Dr. Sander I. White offers a superior alternative: tooth colored composite fillings.

 Tooth Colored Fillings--A Beautiful, Durable Alternative